DeniseMeerkerk/PanNukeChallenge/src/Ensemble/README.md

+# Ensemble

+## Files
+* `ensemble_pipeline_split{1|2|3}.py`
+  Using the results of Hover-Net and Micro-Net it outputs mask-like images for the softvote.
+It calculates the Jaccard score (sklearn) by comparing to the ground truth for the softvote and hardvote ensemble as well as the original methods HoVer-Net and Micro-Net, which is saved in a `.csv` file.

+## Images
 ![](https://github.com/DeniseMeerkerk/PanNukeChallenge/blob/master/src/Ensemble/example_score_weight.png)

 From this image is clearly visible that a combination of two methods can improve the scoring, in this case jaccard score.